The Important Role of Hormones

 We live in a toxic world.
 Our food is toxic; our food containers are toxic; we cook in toxic cookware and apply toxic personal care products.
 Growth hormones in meat and dairy, soy products, plastics, Teflon and so on are a constant assault to the delicate balance of our endocrine system.
 These and many other products contain Xenoestrogens, which are man-made chemicals that mimic natural estrogen, thus causing hormonal imbalance.
 Avoiding the toxins mentioned above is a giant step toward eliminating toxic exposure and regaining balance.

-Adding citrus oil to every glass of water is a simple and effective way to flush the toxins out of the lymphatic system.
-We suggest that it is beneficial for most people to drink a minimum of ½ their body weight (in pounds) in fl. ounces of pure water daily.
-To each quart, we add 1-3 drops of our favorite citrus oil, Tangerine.
-Other favorite choices are Grapefruit, Lemon or our Weight Loss blend.
+Adding fresh citrus to every glass of water is a simple and effective way to flush the toxins out of the lymphatic system.
+It is suggested that it is beneficial for most people to drink a minimum of ½ their body weight (in pounds) in fl. ounces of pure water daily.
+Alternatively, some add 1-3 drops of their favorite citrus expressed oil, such as: Tangerine, Grapefruit, Lemon or our Tropical Trio blend.
+Keep in mind that essential oils float on top, so shake well before drinking.
 [Don't put essential oils in plastic: drink from glass or ceramic to avoid adding Xenoestrogens to your system.]